-In reality, many interlocal agreements end up being structured in a way that make future consolidation more challenging since there is less of an incentive for the seller of services to take on more responsibility if they already have access to significant revenues from the purchaser.
-For example, a utility earning significant revenue from treating the wastewater of their neighbor may have very little extra incentive to take over their neighbor's collection system and customers once a wholesale agreement is in place.
+In some situations, utilities may be considering multiple partnership options and may weigh the advantages and disadvantages of full consolidation vs. retiring treatment facilities and relying on neighbors solely for treatment functions.
+Many interlocal agreements end up being structured in a way that makes future consolidation more challenging, since there is less of an incentive for the seller of services to take on more responsibility if they already have access to significant revenues.
 If consolidation is a serious long-term option or objective, utilities should consider this at the outset of their negotiations.
-They may want to avoid an interlocal agreement altogether and go straight to consolidation, or perhaps build structural incentives into their interlocal agreement, such as requiring the purchaser to acquire the entire system in the future if certain predefined clauses are met.
+They may want to avoid an interlocal agreement altogether and go straight to consolidation or they may want to build structural incentives into their interlocal agreement, such as requiring the purchaser to acquire the entire system in the future if certain predefined clauses are met.